 SRAM RED 22 cranksets, pictured below, have a one-piece driveside crankarm and spider.
-This means some of the popular spider-based power meters made by companies like SRAM, Quarq and power2max won’t fit.
+This means some of the popular spider-based power meters made by companies like SRAM, Quarq and power2max won’t fit as it’s not physically possible to install a spider-based power meter on a crankset like this.

 However, there are a couple of power meters that will work and we discuss those below.